Awards for Teaching Excellence (ATE)

 Expression of Interest (EOI)

-ATE applicants must first submit an Expression of Interest and upload their Summary of Evidence (DOCX, 50.9 KB) by 5pm, 22 April 2022.
+You must submit your Expression of Interest and Summary of Evidence by 5pm, 29 April 2024.

-The EOI online form will prompt applicants for the following information:
+The EOI online form will prompt you for the following information:

 - Application form: